Capital punishment in the Central African Republic

 The Central African Republic has abolished capital punishment, after the National Assembly passed a bill abolishing it on 27 May 2022.
 Prior to its abolition in law, the nation was considered "Abolitionist in Practice."
-Its last executions, which were of six unnamed men, took place in January 1981.
+The country carried out its last executions, of six unnamed men, in January 1981.

 In 2018, Roland Achille Bangue-Betangai, the Chairman of the Legislation Committee of the Parliament of the Central African Republic, introduced a bill to abolish the death penalty in the country.
-In March of the following year, The Speaker of the National Assembly, Laurent Ngon-Baba, created a joint committee examining the bill.
+In March the following year, the Speaker of the National Assembly, Laurent Ngon-Baba, created a joint committee to examine the bill.